rpythoud/datapros2023/index.md

 | 2                   | 0.3110                    |
 | 3                   | 0.1085                    |

+and their relative contributions:

 | Variable            | Contribution |
 |---------------------|--------------|
 | Weighted Rating     | 0.2884       |
 | Years of casting    | 0.6789       |
 | Number of movies    | 0.6752       |

-The next step denoted as R², for each model.
-This is a statistical measure that represents the proportion of the variance in a dependent variable which is Average Box office revenue, that is predictable from an independent variable.
+The next step is to compute the coefficient of determination denoted as R², for each model.
+This statistical measure representing the proportion of the variance in a dependent variable which is the Average Box office revenue, that is predictable from a second independent variable.
 In our case, there are only 3 features to consider.

 These values help us understand the effectiveness of each actor-centric metric ('Weighted Rating', 'Years of Casting', 'Number of Movies') in predicting the average box office revenue.
 A higher R² value suggests a stronger relationship between the independent variable and the average box office revenue.